The correct HMO Licensing fees are listed in the documents found on this page. See 'useful documents' below.

 How do I apply for a licence?

-Please contact us to confirm whether or not your property needs a licence, see contact details at the bottom of the page.
+Contact us to confirm whether or not your property needs a licence, see contact details further down.

 To make a valid application you will need to complete the application form including:

 Details of all persons that either have a legal interest in the property (such as owners, the mortgage company and tenants) and those involved in its management.

 Details of the management arrangements (who does what and when) and provide us with:

 - certificates covering gas safety, electrical safety and the current annual test certificate for any fire detection and emergency lighting systems that are in place (if applicable) layout plans for the property

 - the correct fee, including proof of LLAS accreditation if applying for a discount (see 'HMO Licensing fees' PDF below)